AlonsoBTech/AWS-Project-Developer-Environment/README.md

 - AWS Account
 - AWS IAM User
 - Terraform Insatlled
-- IDE of choice (VS Code was used for this project)
+- IDE of choice to write Terraform code

 # WHAT IS BEING CREATED
 - VPC